EvilLord666/WcfDiagnostic/README.md

 Interface is a very simple only 2 methods - GetLogsFiles (list of logs files) and GetLogFile by FileName.
 Independent from log sybsystem (could be used any: Serilog, Nlog, log4net, e.t.c.)

 # How to use
-Full example is demonstrated in Unit Test - SimpleLogsCaptureCallbackTests in which i manually start test WCF service with callback contract - ILogsCaptureCallback, starting client and getting Logs files list anf log file for specified client.
+This example is demonstrated in Unit Test - SimpleLogsCaptureCallbackTests in which i manually start test WCF service with callback contract - ILogsCaptureCallback, starting client and getting Logs files list anf log file for specified client.
 Some specific (Stored clients was implemented in TestWcfService, see it):

 // Create server
             WSDualHttpBinding binding = new WSDualHttpBinding();